w0px/autocrystal-community-version/README.md

 - Automatically battles non-shiny Pokémon using the first move
 - Species Allowlist to avoid unfavorable matchups, the bot will only battle the Pokemon in the Allowlist (ID or Name)
-- Automatically flees when all PP for the selected move is depleted
+- Automatically flees when all PP for the selected move is depleted or active Pokémon HP is < 20%
-- Automatically cancels Pokémon evolutions
-- Pauses auto-leveling when a Pokémon attempts to learn a new move (unless an empty move slot is available)
+- Pauses Auto-leveling when a Pokémon attempts to learn a new move (unless an empty move slot is available)

 <img width="800" height="486" alt="2cd5b3901b2209c85db0407c3c6df5ae-ezgif com-video-to-gif-converter" src="https://github.com/user-attachments/assets/138b7d12-612b-4572-a941-e44c0ccc7467" />